oracle-devrel/technology-engineering/cloud-infrastructure/multicloud/oracle-database@azure/design-workshop/README.md

 # When to use this asset?

-Use this workshop to understand Oracle Database@Azure service in detail to build required solution in Azure and OCI.
+Use this workshop to understand the Oracle Database@Azure service in detail to build the required solution in Azure and OCI.

 # How to use this asset?

 Workshop content has different sections.
-Review each section to understand the service options to match with your requirements.
+Review each section to understand the service options to match your requirements.
 If required have separate deep dive into each section.

 # License